Georgia Legal Name Change Attorneys – Minor Children

 Minor Child(ren) Name Changes

 Changing the name of a minor child is very similar to changing the name of an adult.
 Publication for four (4) consecutive weeks in a legal newspaper is still required.
-However, if both parents are still alive, both parent’s will need to file the petition jointly, or one parent will need to have the other parent officially served with the Petition for Name Change of a Minor Child.
-There are exceptions to both parents needed to be served; if the child was born to unwed parents and the father is not legitimized, then notice of the requested name change is not required to be given to the other parent (usually the father).
+However, if both parents are still alive, both parent’s will need to file the petition jointly, or one parent will need to have the other parent officially served with and/or consent to the Petition for Name Change of a Minor Child.
+There are exceptions to the other (or both) parents needing to be served; if the child was born to unwed parents and the father is not legitimized, then notice of the requested name change is not required if the other parent cannot be found for service (usually the father).

 Although not common, the name change of a minor child can be requested by a person other than the parents, such as a grandparent, step parent or foster parent.
 If this is done, both parents will need to be served with the petition.
 Usually, only the consent of both parents is required for a name change of a minor child; however under Georgia law there are clearly outlined exceptions as stated below: